johnktims/docs-flightsayer/flight_subscriptions.md

 A flight id uniquely represents a flight, and takes the form: [IATA carrier code][flight number][departure airport][arrival airport][scheduled departure time as YYMMDDHHMM in UTC time].
 For example: `UA576BOSSFO1606092145`

+## Flight (object)
+Flight contains parameters used to search for a single flight when flight id is not available.
+This may be an upcoming flight which resolves to a FlightId or a flight not yet scheduled, in which case the parameters will be stored as [pending_flights] and resolve to a flight id once the scheduled flight exists.
++ Attributes
+    + carrier (string, required) - two character IATA carrier code
+    + flight_number (integer, required) - integer flight number
+    + date (string, required) - local departure date in the format YYYY-MM-DD
+    + origin (string, optional) - three character departure airport code, for example LAX
+    + destination (string, optional) - three character arrival airport code

 ## FlightSubscription (object)
 A subscription for flight status alerts
 + Attributes
     + itinerary_id (string, required) - uuid such as `cabb3527-3c77-488e-8306-f8bf38a904ef` identifying the itinerary
-    + flight_ids (array[FlightId], required) - array of flight IDs representing the flights in this itinerary
+    + flight_ids (array[FlightId], optional) - array of flight IDs representing the flights in this itinerary
+    + pending_flights (array[Flight], optional) - array of flights containing parameters representing flights that don't yet exist in the schedule
     + target (string, required) - target URL where updates to flight status are sent as a POST request
     + booking_reference (string, optional) - additional information to be stored along with this itinerary, such as PNR
     + created (timestamp, required) - timestamp at which the subscription was created